bthesorceror/public_radio/README.md

 Callbacks
 =========

-When an event is emitted the final argument can be a function
+The final argument of the emitted event can be a function

+(replies have to be received within 60 seconds)

 ```javascript